 Let's go over items included in a typical home inspection and the problems an inspector might be looking for in each case.

-When inspecting the initial structure of a home, the inspector is looking for things like damage or cracks in walls, ceilings, floors and foundation.
-This is a basic once-over of the sturdiness of the entire structure.
+When inspecting the initial structure, the inspector is looking for things like damage or cracks in walls, ceilings, floors and the foundation.
+This is an essential once-over of the sturdiness of the entire structure.

-When it comes to this part of the house, the inspector is looking for any sign of roof damage like missing or loose shingles.
+When it comes to this part of the house, the inspector is looking for any signs of roof damage like missing or loose shingles.
 They also inspect your gutters and rain guards to make sure everything will flow properly off the roof.
-They'll also check your insulation and ventilation to make sure any airflow problems won't damage the roof.
+They'll also check your insulation and ventilation to ensure any airflow problems won't damage the roof.

 If you have a fireplace, it may be worth getting the chimney inspected.
 This may or may not be included in a general inspection.
 If it isn't, you can pay for various levels of chimney inspection.

 Here, the inspector is looking for anything that could compromise the structure of your basement.
 Typically, indications of water damage are a bad sign.
-Since basements are underground and more vulnerable to water in the area, it's important to look at the drainage systems in place.
+Since basements are underground and more vulnerable to water in the area, it's essential to look at the drainage systems.
 They'll also check out beams and support posts.

-An improperly installed furnace can cause serious possibility of a fire hazard.
-You also want to make sure the duct work is done properly and everything is ventilated correctly.
+An improperly installed furnace is a fire hazard.
+You also want to make sure the ductwork is done correctly, and everything is ventilated correctly.
 The air conditioning is inspected as well.